Zionchildren/Newfie-s-newbie/README.md

 # Newfie to newbie
-Helping newcomers' to Newfoundland and Labrador transition to newfie
+Helping newcomers' to Newfoundland and Labrador transition to become newfies